ilyamochalov/academic-kickstart/content/authors/ilya/_index.md

 # - Visitors
 ---

 Ilya Mochalov is a software engineer with proven strong technical skills and an excellent work ethic.
-He is looking for ways to grow professionally and apply his skills to promote industry 4.0 adaptation by developing IoT systems.
-He is seeking to create incremental value to processes and product efficiency on design, operation and support phases.
+He is looking for ways to grow professionally and apply his skills to promote digitalization in all areas by developing IT systems.
+In his spare time, he enjoys cooking and public speaking.